After someone dies there are a great many people to tell, procedures to follow and things to arrange.Read More

 Occupational Therapy Support

 If you or the person that you care for is having difficulty with your daily activities or routines such as:

 - Getting in and out of bed or chair

 You might benefit from support from one of our drop-in face-to-face clinics.
 Running daily.
 9:30-2pm- No referral or booking needed, just turn up!
 To find your local drop-in clinic near you click here.

 Post-COVID Syndrome or ‘long COVID’ has a number of signs and symptoms that can affect your physical and mental health.
 Support is available in Birmingham and Solihull and there are lots of things you can do to help yourself.
 Find out more about diagnosis and getting a referral.

 I am a health professional, how can I help somebody in a Caring role?

+If you would like to speak to Birmingham Carers Hub about what support you can give Carers please send us your enquiry.
 If you are a health professional and would like to refer somebody into Birmingham Carers Hub for support.
 Please click below

 ‘What if’ somebody is required to step into my shoes?